6 free streaming platforms for you as other services prices rise - NewsBreak

 Internet television service Pluto TV is an ad-supported service that boasts having hundreds of channels of hit movies and TV shows.
 The service gives you that feeling of surfing through channels and doesn’t require a log-in.

 XUMO is a free, ad-supported streaming app.
 The app also tries to give you that cable TV feel where you’re able to surf channels.
-No registration is required and it can be downloaded on most media platforms.
+No registration is required and it can be downloaded on most media platforms.7 ways to avoid Amazon Prime’s fee hike

 These are just some of the free streaming apps that you can find out there.
 Not sure if you’re ready to cut the cord?
 Here are some things to consider .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.